lrivallain/az-migrate-dep-visu/README.md

 3. **Download Filtered Data**:
    - Click the "Download CSV" button to download the filtered data as a CSV file.

+### Optional VLANs data

+To help with the filtering, you can add optional VLANs data columns to the CSV file.

+The columns should be named `Source VLAN` and `Destination VLAN`.

+> These columns are not part of the original CSV file exported from Azure Migrate Dependency analysis.

+The application will use this data to help filter and grouping resources in the visualization.

 ## Running the Application

 ### From source